kirchbergerknorr/Magento_Importer/README.md

 - Reader
     - read in buckets -> not every time possible, but build a wrapper for it
+    - Extractors
+        - implement

 - Decorator
     - HtmlList
         - merge leafs to one li

+- Worker
+    - make model creation more generic for easier add of new models -> Model Injection

 ## Example